What can you do in London with no money? Surprisingly, quite a lot.

 16. Browse the stalls at Portobello Road Market

 Located in the heart of charming Notting Hill – one of London's best neighborhoods – atmospheric and energetic Portobello Road Market sells everything from vintage clothes and sumptuous street food to antiques.
 It’s busiest on Saturdays, but there’s always something going on (except Sundays, when only shops rather than stalls are open).

 Planning Tip: Bring cash, as some market vendors don't accept credit cards.

 17. Explore the treasure trove of curiosities at Sir John Soane's Museum

 Housed within the actual home of the prolific Regency architect Sir John Soane, this museum is full of the man’s personal effects and curiosities, creating one of London's most atmospheric and fascinating sights.
 The house is largely as Soane left it upon his death in 1837, with Christopher Wren drawings and a lantern room.

-19. Hampstead Heath
+19. Swim at Hampstead Heath

 This enormous, ancient parkland is one of the best places to escape the city while simultaneously catching a fantastic view of it: the vista from Parliament Hill, which forms the southeast part of Hampstead Heath, is so impressive it’s actually protected by law.
 Elsewhere in the park, you’ll find a zoo, three swimming ponds (nominal charge, which is often ignored), and plenty of quiet spots for a back-to-nature-in-the-heart-of-London picnic.